Provisional Irish Republican Army campaign: Elsewhere

 The Provisional IRA also carried out attacks in other countries such as West Germany, Belgium, and the Netherlands, where British soldiers were based.
 Between 1979 and 1990, eight soldiers and six civilians died in these attacks, including the British Ambassador to the Netherlands Sir Richard Sykes and his valet, Karel Straub.
 In May 1988 the IRA killed three RAF men & injured three others in two separate attacks in the Netherlands.
 On one occasion, the IRA shot dead two Australian tourists in the Netherlands, claiming its members mistook them for off-duty British soldiers.
 On another occasion an IRA gunman shot dead Heidi Hazell, a German woman, as she sat alone in her car.
 She was parked near a British Army married quarter in Unna.
 They claimed she had been shot "in the belief that she was a member of the British Army garrison at Dortmund".
 Her husband was a British Army staff sergeant.
 Hans Engelhard, West Germany's justice minister called it "the insane act of a blind fanatic."

 The IRA also sent members on arms importation, logistical support and intelligence operations at different times to continental Europe, Canada, the United States, Australia, Africa, Western Asia and Latin America.
 On at least one occasion IRA members traveled to Colombia.

-Irish arms

-Gelignite was a common explosive obtained by the IRA in the Republic of Ireland for use in Northern Ireland.
-For example, it was behind the 48,000lbs of explosives detonated in Northern Ireland in the first six months of 1973 alone.

-In the early 1970s, the IRA gained control of a majority of the stockpiled weaponry still held from previous IRA campaigns.
-The stockpiles consisted mostly of pre-World War II small firearms from British and Irish armories ranging from Lee–Enfield, plus Bren light machine guns (LMG), a Thompson submachine gun (SMG), and Webley revolvers from British and Irish armories.
-In May 1970, Irish politicians Charles Haughey, Neil Blaney, and John Kelly, Irish Army Captain James Kelly, and Belgian businessman Albert Luykx were acquitted during the Arms Crisis of smuggling weapons to the IRA during the beginning of the conflict.

-The primary and prominent source of arms in the Republic of Ireland for the IRA was explosives.
-Mines, quarries, farms, and construction sites were where the explosive, gelignite, as well as detonators and safe fuses located.
-Stratton Mills, MP for Belfast North, said that "there is virtually a gelignite trail across the [Irish] border", comparing it with the famous Ho Chi Minh trail during the Vietnam War.
-Mills stated that:

-[S]ome 60 per cent of the gelignite used in Northern Ireland has come from Southern Ireland, and the security authorities believe that the figure might well be higher than that because of the difficulty of definite identification in all cases.
-In Northern Ireland steps are taken to control the use and distribution of gelignite.
-Certain steps have been taken recently in the South, but there is a great need for much tighter measures.